waawal/vagrant-elasticsearch/README.md

     [default] Booting VM...
     [default] Waiting for machine to boot.
 This may take a few minutes...
     [default] Machine booted and ready!
-    [default] The guest additions on this VM do not match the installed version of VirtualBox!
-In most cases this is fine, but in rare cases it can cause things such as shared folders to not work properly.
-If you see shared folder errors, please make sure the guest additions within the virtual machine match the version of VirtualBox you have installed on your host and reload your VM.

-    Guest Additions Version: 4.2.0
-    VirtualBox Version: 4.3
     [default] Setting hostname...
     [default] Mounting shared folders...
     [default] -- /vagrant